 Butter knives and sharp utensils should always be placed head-down into the silverware basket so you can’t cut yourself.
 High-quality knives or utensils with wooden handles should always be hand-washed as running them through the dishwasher can dull or damage them.

 Loading silverware in a Bosch dishwasher is made even easier thanks to their innovative third rack design.
-This is the perfect area to load excess forks, knives, and spoons, as well as longer utensils like ladles, tongs, spatulas, and more.
+Knowing how to load Bosch dishwasher cutlery tray helps with excess forks, knives, and spoons, as well as longer utensils like ladles, tongs, spatulas, and more.
 Use the slotted rack to secure each item and avoid overcrowding.

 Bosch is all about giving you more options.
 That’s why many users choose to remove the silverware basket completely and rely solely on the cutlery rack for utensils.
 This frees up even more space in the bottom rack for larger items like pots and pans.

 Upper Dish Rack